smscarano/redesigned_telegram_bot_python/README.md

    `/full` emulates pressing the 'f' key, which is the hotkey for YouTube and other software/sites fullscreen toggle.
    `/up` emulates pressing the up key, which is the hotkey for increasing volume on YouTube and other software/sites.
    `/down` opposite of `/up`.
+   `/c` followed by a letter or word send a custom command that emulates that keypress or text.
+For example `/c f` emulates f keypress.